Dance Dance Revolution: Releases

-ReleasesDance Dance Revolution has been released in many different countries on many different platforms.
+Dance Dance Revolution has been released in many different countries on many different platforms.
 Originally released in Japan as an arcade game and then a PlayStation game, which was a bestseller.
 DDR was later released in North American, Europe, Korea, the whole of Asia, Australia, New Zealand, South America and Mexico on multiple platforms including the PlayStation 2, Xbox, Wii, and many others.
 Due to demand, Japanese versions of the game, which are usually different from the games released in other countries, are often imported or bootlegged.
 DDR fansites make an attempt to keep track of the locations of arcade machines throughout the major regions.